netlify/blobs/README.md

 ### `delete(key: string): Promise<void>`

-Deletes an object with the given key, if one exists.
+If an entry exists with the given key, deletes it and returns `true`.
+If not, `false` is returned.

 ```javascript
 await store.delete('my-key')